Chana Dal Sabudana Kheer | Senaga Pappu Saggubiyyam Payasam | Kadalai Paruppu Javvarisi Paysam | Kadale Bele Sabakki Payasa | Godshe

 - I generally pressure cook chana dal in 2 ½ cups water for 3 whistles.
 One on high flame, and two on medium flame.
 Once the pressure releases naturally, open the cooker, add the sabudana, and cook until it comes to boil and the sabudana becomes soft.2 ½ to 3 cups Water

 - Add coconut milk and bring it to a boil.
 Keep stirring.
 I prepare fresh coconut milk at home.
 You can use fresh coconut milk extracted at home or store-bought coconut milk in this recipe.
-Finally, add jaggery and simmer for 5 minutes.
-Check out the Full video on kheer or payasa.1 ½ cups Coconut milk, ¾ to 1 cup Jaggery
+Finally, add jaggery and simmer for 5 minutes.1 ½ cups Coconut milk, ¾ to 1 cup Jaggery

 - Meanwhile, heat ghee in another pan.
 Add cashews, and when it turns golden brown add raisins and switch off the flame.1 tablespoon Ghee, 1 tablespoon Cashews, 1 tablespoon Raisins